 The Market Oversight Committee is chaired by George Möller.
 The other members are Abdul Wahed Al Fahim and Edward Knight.
 The company secretary acts as secretary to the Committee.
 The Committee is responsible for the independent oversight of Market Regulation which includes Issuer & Market Surveillance and Anti Money Laundering & Compliance functions.
 It also supervises the regulatory functions carried out by other areas of Nasdaq Dubai, including the application of the exchange’s Rules, Members' conduct of business and the clearing and settlement function.

 During the year, the Committee met on 4 occasions.
 The Committee met on each occasion with Compliance and received updates on regulatory and compliance matters, including feedback on regular meetings with the DFSA.
 The Committee also received reports on any market incidents as part of its regulatory oversight function.
 The Committee reviewed and recommended for Board approval the extension of term of Practitioner Committee members.
-The Committee received the annual audit report for the Nasdaq Dubai Company Announcements and News Disclosure System.
-The Committee reviewed the annual budget and resources for Compliance team.
+The Committee reviewed the credit rating for debt portfolio and annual budget and resources for Compliance team.

 The Nomination and Remuneration Committee is chaired by Rashid Al Shamsi.
 The other members are Abdul Wahed Al Fahim and Jamal Nasser Lootah.
 The company secretary acts as secretary to the Committee.
 The Committee is responsible for new appointments to the Board, succession planning for the Board and executive management, and reviewing the independence of Directors.
 It is also responsible for recommending Non-Executive Directors remuneration for Board approval, approving performance measures and target setting for the Chief Executive and broad policies and programs for employee benefits.